fahmeddd/EDD-VS-LDF/README.md

+# EDD vs LDF
-# Real Time System Class Project Spring 2023
+# A Real Time Systems Class Project Spring 2023

 Assignment:
 Design, implement, and run an experiment which as input takes the following